-Not only is Irish cream liqueur infused throughut the chocolate cake, but it is also used to make the light and creamy chocolate frosting.
-Each bite is packed with classic Irish Cream flavor- milky, creamy, chocolately goodness.
+Not only is Irish cream liqueur infused throughout the chocolate cake, but it is also used to make the light and creamy chocolate frosting.
+Each bite is packed with classic Irish Cream flavor- milky, creamy, chocolatey goodness.

 Plus, you will love how easy the chocolate irish cream poke cake recipe is to make with only a handful of simple ingredients and a bottle of Baileys.